JeffWR/learning_repo/README.md

 # learning_repo
-Learning and testing the GitHub repository
+Summary: Learning and testing the GitHub repository